sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # travel encoded from source to sink.
 See "The route verb" below.
-sipsorcery route --from testpattern --to out.h264 -d 10         # generate H264, record to Annex B sipsorcery route --from testpattern --to play                  # generate H264, watch in ffplay sipsorcery route --from testpattern --to play --to out.ivf     # tee: watch AND record at once sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip --scope  # ...and add an audio-scope video
+sipsorcery route --from testpattern --to out.h264 -d 10         # generate H264, record to Annex B sipsorcery route --from testpattern --to play                  # generate H264, watch in ffplay sipsorcery route --from testpattern --to play --to out.h264    # tee: watch AND record at once sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip --scope  # ...and add an audio-scope video sipsorcery route --from testpattern --to whip:https://b.siobud.com/api/whip --audio-codec opus --token key  # publish to Broadcast Box (needs H264+opus)

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and